-The Company's current Board consists of five directors, four of which are independent based upon the tests for independence set forth in NI 52-110.
-Messrs.
-Lyle Davis, Martin Vydra, Anthony Milewski and Robert Morris are independent.
-Mr. Mark Jarvis is not independent as he is the President and Chief Executive Officer of the Company.
+The Company's current Board consists of five directors, three of whom are independent based upon the tests for independence set forth in NI 52-110.
+Assuming the election of five directors as per the resolutions being put forward by the Board, three of the directors, Messrs.
+Lyle Davis, Anthony Milewski and Robert Morris would be independent.
+Mr. Mark Jarvis is not independent as he is the Chief Executive Officer of the Company.
+Mr. Martin Vydra is not independent as he is the President of the Company.

-Management is nominating five (5) individuals to the Company's Board: Mark Jarvis, Lyle Davis, Martin Vydra, Robert Morris and Anthony Milewski.
+Management is nominating five (5) individuals to the Company's Board: Mark Jarvis, Lyle Davis, Martin Vydra, Robert Morris and Anthony Milewski